lesliecdubs/lesliecdubs/README.md

 # Hello, world.
 I'm Leslie! 👩🏻‍💻

-I’m a “front of the frontend” software engineering leader who loves supporting teams working with the [Jamstack](https://jamstack.org/), React, CSS (😍), design systems, and accessibility.
+I’m a “front of the frontend” software engineering leader who loves supporting teams working with React, CSS (😍), design systems, and accessibility.

 I’m a former co-host of the devchat.tv podcast [React Round Up](https://reactroundup.com/hosts/lesliecohn-wein), and my agency work has been nominated for a Webby and 4x Awwwards.
 A site I developed in 2018 won the [CommArts Interactive Award](https://www.commarts.com/project/26022/the-parker-palm-springs).
 I’ve also written for CSS Tricks and LeadDev, and helped grow Netlify's frontend discipline from 2 to 12+ engineers during the startup's early years.